 I want us to end insecure work, and to build homes that people can actually afford.

 I’m so pleased that we’ve pledged to ban fracking and support the 1 million climate jobs campaign.
 We need to stop the opencast mining at Druridge Bay and tackle climate change for the emergency it is.

 I want an end to arms sales to oppressive regimes.
 I’m a member of Greenpeace and Amnesty International.

 I want an economy that’s democratically owned – more cooperatives and other forms of employee owned companies.
 I’m a member of the Co-op Party.

 I worked as a volunteer on both of Jeremy Corbyn’s leadership campaigns.

-Since Jeremy won, I’ve been flat out as a grassroots activist.
+I’m committed to grassroots activism.
 I’ve run campaigns and political education groups, and have co-authored a book about grassroots activism.